neotod/neo_door_lock/README.md

 [+] adding https to webserver => didn't work, because of the need for public domain and certificate and stuff

-[] adding symetric encryption

 [] adding a part that will send a report to telegram bot or to phone with gsm module